-Waterfront Station II, an innovative mixed-income, mixed-use project in Southwest Washington, DC, will include 450 homes, including 136 units (30%) that will be deeply affordable and available to households earning less than 50% of the area median income (AMI).
+Waterfront Station II, an innovative mixed-income, mixed-use project in Southwest Washington, DC, will include 450 homes, including 136 apartments (30% of the total units) that will be deeply affordable and available to households earning less than 50% of the area median income (AMI).
 Half of those will be set aside for households earning less than 30% of AMI.
-The $170 million project was strategically developed so the market units help subsidize the affordable apartments.
+The $179.5 million project was strategically developed so the market units help subsidize the affordable apartments.

 Located in the heart of Southwest DC, Waterfront Station II is situated less than one block from the Waterfront Station green line metro stop and three blocks from The Wharf neighborhood.
 Upon completion, the 12-story, 400,000-square-foot building will provide a mix of market-rate and affordable residences, and dynamic retailers that will serve the community, including a performing arts/theater space; AppleTree Public Charter School, a DC-based early childhood education provider; and a neighborhood restaurant by Good Company Doughnuts, with an additional 7,000 square feet of retail space available for lease.